-Regulatory approvals process and approval timelines, marketing benefits, qualified investigators and sites, patient population available for your orphan drug trials, government initiatives in creating awareness and data acceptance are few of them. let’s discuss a few of them
+Regulatory approvals process and approval timelines, marketing benefits, qualified investigators and sites, patient population available for your orphan drug trials, government initiatives in creating awareness, and data acceptance are a few of them. let’s discuss a few of them

 Patient population & recruitment for clinical trials